Tag Archives: low

 First of all what is a “key light”?
 Generally the key light is the main source or most important source of light in a scene.
 I don’t know the origins of the term or how long it’s been in common use, but it seems to be a relatively new term specific to photography and video.

-Clearly the main light, what we would normally call the key light is the brightest source of light and it must be relatively bright.
 Let’s imagine for a moment that the ratio between the Key light and rest of the scene is 8:1.
-This ratio is often quoted as the minimum for low key and suggests a bright key relative to the background.
-As light and contrast is relative you could actually achieve a similar look in a bright room – provided the key is 8 times brighter than everything else and then you stop down or add ND to the camera to bring your exposure down to a reasonable level.
-The high contrast ratio will ensure the background would be very dark compared to the foreground.
+This ratio is often quoted as the minimum for low key and indicates a key that is bright relative to the background.
+The high contrast ratio between the bright key light and the rest of the scene ensures the background appears as very dark relative to the foreground.
 But one thing remains, the key light is bright, not dim.
-It is high, not low compared to the rest of the scene.
-So where does the term low key come from?
+The level of the key light is high, not low compared to the rest of the scene.
+So where does the term low key come from, how does a bright key get called low key?

 The term Low key has been used in music for a very long time to mean a quiet or deep tone, but I don’t think the image above could be called “quiet” and low key lighting doesn’t always mean very dark, it normally means high contrast and often includes very bright highlights.